Military history of Myanmar: Forty Years' War

 Ava's first kings believed that Ava was the Pagan Empire's rightful successor, and attempted to restore the empire.
-In the south, in 1366, it defeated Toungoo, which had been independent (from Pinya) since 1347.
+In the south, in 1367, it regained Toungoo, which had been independent (from Pinya) since 1347.
 In the northwest, the Shan state of Kale (Kalay) became a tributary in 1371.
 In the west, Ava's candidate to Arakan's throne became king in 1373/74.
 In 1385, Ava looked south where the throne of Hanthawaddy Pegu had just been taken by a 16-year-old Razadarit, who launched a war that would go on for another 40 years.

 Razadarit proved quite able, however, to meet Ava's challenge.
-By 1391, he had not only repelled Ava's invasions but also recaptured Martaban which had been in revolt since 1364.
+By 1391, he had not only repelled Ava's invasions but also recaptured the Martaban and Myaungmya provinces which had been in revolt or semi-independent since 1364.
 Ava and Pegu entered into a truce in 1391.
 But when Ava's new king Minkhaung I faced multiple rebellions in 1401, Razadarit took this as an opportunity to invade the upcountry with a large naval force.
 But Ava's defences held, and the two sides reached another truce in 1403.

 After the second truce with Pegu, Ava resumed its acquisition spree elsewhere.
 By late 1406, its armies had taken Arakan in the west and Mohnyin in the north.
 It proved too much for Pegu as it could not let Ava get too strong.
-Razadarit again broke the truce in 1408 by driving out Ava's garrison in Arakan.
+Razadarit again broke the truce in 1408 by driving out the main Ava garrison in Arakan.
 He also got the Shan state of Theinni (Hswenwi) to attack Ava from the north.
 Ava fought off attacks from both sides, and by 1410, under the leadership of Crown Prince Minye Kyawswa, began to gain an upper hand.
 Minye Kyawswa decisively defeated Theinni and its Chinese troops in 1412.
 With the rear secure, the prince invaded the Hanthawaddy country in full force in 1414.
 He was on the cusp of victory when he was killed in action in 1415.
 The war lost steam after Minye Kyawswa's death, and ended soon after both Minkhaung and Razadarit died in 1421.